Taibdse/react-modal-component/README.md

 # Introduction

-This project is to build modal component
+This project is to build modal component by Bui Duc Tai

 Link preview: https://react-modal-component-zfgt.vercel.app/